 Augment Code is removing inline completions (Next Edit + Completions) from Indie, Standard, and Legacy plans on March 31, 2026.
 Enterprise is unaffected.
 Augment isn't shutting down.
 They're pivoting to Intent, a multi-agent orchestration product.
-If you relied on their completions, your options are: stay with Augment for Intent, switch to Cursor (from $20/mo), or go local-first with Bodega One ($79 one-time).
+If you relied on their completions, your options are: stay with Augment for Intent, switch to Cursor (from $20/mo), or go local-first with Bodega One Code (free for personal use, $39 one-time for commercial).
 This post walks through each option honestly.

 If you use Augment Code on an Indie ($20/mo), Standard ($60/mo), or Legacy plan, you just got the email.
 On March 31, 2026, inline completions are gone.
 Next Edit and Completions, the features many developers signed up for, will stop working on those tiers.